Website icon Xpert.Digital

 Solar catamaran Tûranor PlanetSolar

-The project, the total cost of which is said to be around 15 million euros, was largely financed by Immo Ströher and its Swiss holding company Rivendell, which invests primarily in technologies in the areas of renewable energies, recycling and environmental protection.
+The project, with total costs estimated at around €15 million, was largely financed by Immo Ströher and his Swiss holding company Rivendell, which primarily invests in renewable energy, recycling, and environmental protection technologies.
 Ströher was one of the first entrepreneurs in Germany to promote solar energy.
-The founding of the companies Solon, Q-Cells, Younicos and Grundgrün, among others, were made possible through his support.
+His support enabled the founding of companies such as Solon, Q-Cells, Younicos, and Grundgrün.

-The futuristic design with one main and two secondary hulls comes from New Zealand designer Craig Loomes, from the New Zealand company LomOcean Design.
+The futuristic design with one main hull and two secondary hulls comes from New Zealand designer Craig Loomes, from the New Zealand company LomOcean Design.

-Solar ship Europe
+Solar ship Europa

 Solar catamaran MobiCat

-Barge Orca ten Broke
+Inland vessel Orca ten Broke

-Solar ship
+Solar Ship

-Since June 2004, the largest stainless steel solar catamaran in the world has been sailing on the Neckar in Heidelberg.
-The excursion and charter boat, proudly called the “SolarShip”, weighs 51 tons and is 24.95 m long.
-It offers 80 covered covered seats and 30 additional seats on the open deck.
-At a service speed of around 14 km/h, its range with charged batteries is at least 110 km.
-It is powered by two three-phase electric motors, each with 25 kW.
-Only the middle roof area of this vehicle is covered with solar cells, so there is a clear view on the sides and halfway up.
+Since June 2004, the world's then-largest stainless steel solar catamaran has been sailing on the Neckar River in Heidelberg.
+Proudly named the "Solar Ship," this excursion and charter vessel weighs 51 tons and is 24.95 meters long.
+It offers 80 covered seats and 30 additional seats on the open deck.
+With a cruising speed of approximately 14 km/h, its range on a fully charged battery is a respectable 110 km.
+It is powered by two 25 kW three-phase electric motors.
+Only the central section of the roof is covered with solar panels, thus providing unobstructed views along the sides and at mid-height.

 Weser ships